Form Fields in JavaScript PDF library

 let field: PdfField = document.form.fieldAt(0);

-// Remove the first item of the form field
+// Remove the form field

 // Save the document